Intermediaries, go-betweens, brokers, and middlemen:

 More than half of online shoppers want to cut the middleman out.

-That’s why so many B2B businesses are integrating D2C into their sales strategy.
+That’s why so many B2B businesses (see what is a B2B company) are integrating D2C into their sales strategy.
 A merchandiser that sells directly to consumers is a company with a huge competitive advantage.

 Here’s what you need to know about it.